openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

         | LineContinuation
         ;

-See :ref:`String Interpolation Expressions` for the grammar of *embeddedExpression*.
+The grammar of *embeddedExpression* is described in :ref:`String Interpolation Expressions`.

 An example of a multi-line string is provided below: